 There is an increasing demand for individuals who can manage and control the way data is used.
 These individuals require an understanding of computer science and mathematics as well as a range of sector specific skills which can be applied in a variety of business environments.

 The Data Science and Analytics MSc is a highly flexible course which offers the opportunity to develop a range of skills, including analysing structured and unstructured data, analysing large datasets and critically evaluating results in context, through a combination of compulsory and optional modules.
-By choosing appropriate modules you can follow specific pathways, in business management, healthcare or geographic information systems (GIS), which will allow you to tailor the programme to suit your background and needs.
+By choosing appropriate modules you can follow specific pathways, including in business management, healthcare or geographic information systems (GIS), which will allow you to tailor the programme to suit your background and needs.

 MSc Business Analytics and Decision Sciences